Honan Chapel: St John (O'Brien)

-Catherine O'Brien, who came from an Anglo-Irish and devout Church of Ireland family, joined An Túr Gloine in 1904 and is credited with three of the chapel's windows.
+Catherine "Kitty" O'Brien came from an Anglo-Irish and devout Church of Ireland family, and joined An Túr Gloine in 1904 and is credited with three of the chapel's windows.
 The "St John" window is the only window in the chapel to portray a biblical narrative and is usually considered the strongest of An Túr Gloine's windows.
 It is divided into three registers, each containing pairs of medallions.
 Its imagery mostly comes from the life of Christ as told in the Gospel of John and draws more from close readings of scripture than traditional Catholic iconography.
 The upper panel is based on Revelations 1:1, and shows a vision of the glorified Christ in Majesty, with the Alpha and Omega symbols and the seven candles.

 The crucifixion scene in the central panel is more richly coloured than the other panels and follows tradition in showing Mary and John at the foot of the cross.
 More characteristic of Protestant than Catholic iconography is the depiction of a serpent with its mouth open, coiled around the cross below Jesus' feet; the serpent probably refers to Genesis 3:15: "And I will put enmity between thee (the serpent) and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel."
 The medallions below the crucifixion reflect two accounts of John's brother James.
 The lowest register is again in bright colours and shows the calling of James and John.
 The images stay with scriptural tradition; James and John are accompanied by their father, and are the second pair to be called, after St. Peter and St Andrew, who are already at Jesus' side.
 The eagle at the foot of the window is John's usual symbol.